YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 Bus 002 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub
 ```

+Attempt 2
+* Shut down RPi Zero.
+Ensure ACT Led is not flashing, pull out USB B power plug, Option 2 above,
+* Retrieve SD Card from RPi Zero.
+In this instance eject the MicroSD Card Adapter it from the reader slot at the end of MicroSD Card cable.
+* <todo: edit config files for ssh access over Ethernet USB OTG connection, >

 ### Headless, connect to RPi Zero 2 W from Dell laptop, Wifi
 <todo: try this, but will likely require changes to RPi OS config files, >